RobinBoers/fallen_world/MOBS.md

 These are the plans for custom mobs.
 They will follow the default vanilla behavoir, but with custom stats, models and textures.

+PS: Quest Villagers can be recognised by their yellow name.
 ## The Dark Forest

 ### Level 1: Zombie